 Bill would help car rental firms flag potential terrorists

 NEW MILFORD, N.J.
-(AP) — A bi-partisan bill would help car rental companies identify customers who have been flagged by authorities for terrorism-related activities.
+(AP) — A proposed bipartisan bill in Congress would help car rental companies identify customers who have been flagged by authorities for terrorism-related activities.

-The proposed bill announced Monday by Democratic New Jersey Rep. Josh Gottheimer is named after a New Jersey resident killed two years ago in a truck attack on a bike path in New York City.
+The measure announced Monday by New Jersey Democratic Rep. Josh Gottheimer is named after a New Jersey resident killed two years ago in a truck attack on a bike path in New York City.
 Suspect Sayfullo Saipov allegedly used a rented truck in the attack.

 The Darren Drake Act would require car and truck rental companies to check customers' names against a list provided by the Department of Homeland Security.

 The 32-year-old Drake worked at the World Trade Center and was out for a bike ride when he was struck and killed.
-Seven other people died in the attack.
+Seven others died in the attack.